kaby76/Trash/src/tritext/readme.md

 ## Current version

-0.20.22 Fixes to trconvert, trparse, and trtree.
+0.20.23 Fixes to trparse.
 NB: not all Trash tools supported yet.